-H2 d) Number of students in line c who were awarded any financial aid 918 3675 0 H2 e) Number of students in line d who were awarded any need- based scholarship or grant aid 918 3675 0 H2 f) Number of students in line d who were awarded any need- based self-help aid 681 3096 0 H2 g) Number of students in line d who were awarded any non- need-based scholarship or grant aid 0 0 0 H2 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 918 3675 0 H2 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans. unsubsidized loans. and private alternative loans) 100.0% 100.0% 0.0% H2 j) The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ 55,354 \$ 53,730 H2 k) Average need-based scholarship and grant award of those in line $\ensuremath{\mathbf{e}}$ \$ 53,120 \$ 50,699 H2 I) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$ 2,646 \$ 3,264 H2 m) Average need-based loan (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f who were awarded a need-based loan \$ 3,712 \$ 4,270
+H2 d) Number of students in line c who were awarded any 912 3661 0 financial aid - - H2 e) Number of students in line d who were awarded any need- 912 3660 0 based scholarship or grant aid H2 t) Number of students in line d who were awarded any need- 703 3126 0 based self-help aid H2 g) Number of students in line d who were awarded any non- 0 0 0 need-based scholarship or grant aid H2 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private 912 3661 0 alternative loans) H2 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any 100.0% 100.0% resources that were awarded to replace EFC (PLUS loans. unsubsidized loans, and private alternative loans) H2 j) The average financial aid package of those in line d .
+Exclude any resources that were awarded to replace EFC \$ 58,815 \$ 56,820 (PLUS loans, unsubsidized loans, and private alternative ,,. ,, loans) H2 k) Average need-based scholarship and grant award of those \$ 56,771 \$ 54,001 in line e ,, , H2 I) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of \$ 2,620 \$ 3,298 Ļ those in line f H2 m) unsubsidized loans, and private alternative loans) of those in \$ 3,652 \$ 4,406 line f who were awarded a need-based loan

-H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degreeseeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
+H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

 H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 3 12 0 H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 5,000 \$ 20,064 \$ O H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ O \$ O \$ 0 who started at your institution as first- time students and received a bachelor's degree between July 1,
+Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 4 13 0 H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 7,000 \$ 15,730 \$ 0 H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 0 \$ 0 \$ 0